monadosquito/runner/README.md

 - A currently selected menu item is marked with the `*` character to the left of it.

+# Contribution

+## Develop

+Run the `nix-shell --run 'ghci -DWWW -isrc Main'` command to load WWW version into GHCi or the `nix-shell --run 'ghci -DCONS -isrc Main'` one to load the console one.

+## Deploy

+Run the `nix-build -A www` command to build WWW version or the `nix-build -A cons` one to build the console one.

 ---

 ## Table 1